Arteaga2k/problema3/app/Twig/doc/tags/extends.rst

         </body>
     </html>

-In this example, the :doc:`block<block>` tags define four blocks that child templates can fill in.
+In this example, the :doc:'block<block>' tags define four blocks that child templates can fill in.

-All the ``block`` tag does is to tell the template engine that a child template may override those portions of the template.
+All the ''block'' tag does is to tell the template engine that a child template may override those portions of the template.

 Child Template